-The Brooklyn Public Schools worked to articulate the goals of the objective through the creation of building and district goals.
-These goals tied into the work of the building administrators, teachers and was reported to the Board of Education.
+The Brooklyn Public Schools worked to articulate the goals and objectives through the creation of building and district advancement plans.
+These goals relate to student achievement and creating positive learning environments for all students and staff.
+The goals are tied to the work of the building administrators, teachers and was reported to the Board of Education three times.
 The areas for growth were identified and monitored.
-Staff worked with new administrators at Brooklyn Elementary School and developed one and multi-year plans to support the achievement of students.
+Goals included one and multi-year plans to support the achievement of students.